42wim/matterbridge/README.md

 # matterbridge

-:warning: Look at [README-0.6.md] (https://github.com/42wim/matterbridge/blob/master/README-0.6.md) for the documentation of the current stable.
-The information below is about the develop version.

 Simple bridge between mattermost, IRC, XMPP, Gitter, Slack and Discord

 * Relays public channel messages between multiple mattermost, IRC, XMPP, Gitter, Slack and Discord.
 Pick and mix.